Gradient-free optimization via integration: Laplace functionals

 \subsection{Descent lemma for Laplace functionals}

-We show that a crucial convexity property from the theory of exponential families allows us to derive a Descent Lemma for Laplace functionals.
-The Descent Lemma is derived in the general case in terms of the Bregman divergence, along the lines of \cite{bolte2018}.
+We show that a crucial convexity property from the theory of exponential families allows us to derive a descent lemma for Laplace functionals.
+The descent lemma is stated here in full generality, namely for Laplace functionals based on smoothing kernels in the exponential family.
+This is a result of independent interest, and it also enforces the validity of a descent lemma in the more general scenarios mentioned in Subsection \ref{sub:beyond_gauss}.
 The result for the Gaussian algorithm is then recovered as a simple by-product.
+The derivation of the lemma connects the exponential family framework to the idea of \textit{relative smoothness} presented in \cite{bolte2018} and \cite{lu_freund_nesterov_2017}.

 \begin{definition}[Bregman divergence] Let $u:\R^d\to \R$ be a differentiable function.
 The Bregman divergence $\mathrm{D}_u:\R^d\times \R^d\to \R$ associated with $u$ is defined as

 \end{definition} \begin{properties}\nonumber For any $x,y \in \R^d$, \begin{enumerate} \item For any pair of differentiable functions $u_1,u_2:\R^d \to \R$, \item For any differentiable, convex function $u:\R^d\to \R$, we also have that with $\mathrm{D}_u(x,y)=0$ iff $x=y$. \end{enumerate} \end{properties}